Samurai Jack: Setting

-The retro-futuristic world is inhabited by a variety of denizens such as robots, extraterrestrials, talking animals, monsters, magical beings, and deities.
-Some areas may have advanced technologies like flying cars, while others resemble ancient times or industrial conditions.
+Besides humans, the retro-futuristic world of the future is inhabited by a variety of denizens, such as robots, extraterrestrials, anthropomorphic animals, monsters, magical beings and deities.
+Some areas may have advanced technologies like flying cars, while others resemble ancient times or are in industrial conditions.
 Moreover, Aku has brought aliens from other planets to inhabit Earth, after destroying the habitability of their home worlds.
-Criminals and fugitives of all kinds and/or forms are very common on his Earth.
-Mythological and supernatural creatures make regular appearances and coexist among the technologically-advanced inhabitants.
+Criminals and fugitives of all kinds are very common on his Earth, including bounty hunters who voluntarily hunt for Jack in exchange for a cash reward.
+Mythological and supernatural creatures make regular appearances and coexist among the technologically advanced inhabitants.

-However, the planet has hardly been urbanized by a number of episodes that take place in uninhabited areas of the world.
+Despite exponential levels of technological advancement, there are still uninhabited areas of the world.
 Those include forests, jungles, and mountains, which have remained largely untouched even as Aku began his conquest and reign over every sentient being.
-There are even a few communities that have not been affected by Aku's dominance, such as the Shaolin monks, who have managed to hide and maintain their numbers in a secret place that is magically shielded from Aku's seemingly omniscient vision.
+A few communities of intelligent creatures, like Shaolin monks, have also remained largely left alone in spite of Aku's reign.